iCliniq Logo

 Moreover, one should stop taking the medication and seek professional help straight away if experiencing any seizures.

 The following side effects are common in people taking Dalfampridine.
 These can resolve on their own with time.
-However, one should reach out to the doctor and seek medical care if any of the symptoms are not relieving or distressing the daily life.
+However, one should reach out to a doctor and seek medical care if any of the symptoms persist or are distressing daily life.

 • Weakness.